10 Signs You’re Gluten Intolerant

 2. Keratosis Pilaris, also known as ‘chicken skin’ on the back of your arms.
-This tends be as a result of a fatty acid deficiency and vitamin A deficiency secondary to fat-malabsorption caused by gluten damaging the gut.
+This tends to be a result of a fatty acid deficiency and vitamin A deficiency secondary to fat-malabsorption caused by gluten damaging the gut.1

 3. Fatigue, brain fog, or feeling tired after eating a meal that contains gluten

 5. Neurologic symptoms such as dizziness or feeling of being off-balance

 6. Hormone imbalances such as PMS, PCOS, or unexplained infertility

 8. Diagnosis of chronic fatigue or fibromyalgia–the diagnoses simply indicate your conventional doctor cannot pinpoint the cause of your fatigue or pain.